Simulation settings

 Grid data

 This optional section of the TOML file specifies the output netCDF file for writing gridded model output.
-It includes a mapping between internal model parameter components and external netCDF variables.
+It includes a mapping between model variable standard names and external netCDF variables.

 To limit the size of the resulting netCDF file, file compression can be enabled.
 Compression increases computational time but can significantly reduce the size of the netCDF file.
 Set the compressionlevel